carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 23 : November 29, 2018

 It's been a long time since my last update,I should have finished it by now :( So, I decided to continue writing my progress on learning ML and DL.
 Luckily, I'm selected as one of the recipient of Udacity Pytorch Scholarship Challenge.
 Two weeks have already passed since the beginning of the challenge, from now on I will start writing my journey on learning Deep Learning.
+You can also take the course for free [Intro to Deep Learnning with Pytorch](https://www.udacity.com/course/deep-learning-pytorch--ud188)

 ## Day 24 : November 30, 2018